Welcome

 Therapy

-Online or over the phone, we meet for about an hour.
+Online or over the phone, we meet for 50 minutes.

 Documentation for out-of-network insurance benefits can be provided.